As00-00/Housing_prices-Analysis/README.md

 Although the project is complete , the code snippet provided can further be used in websites and other ML models with a bit of changes so that outside users can also access and predict prices with there own testing data.

 In future, other predictors can be included in the dataset according to the economic growth of the location,etc.

+# Dependencies and Installation

+Following dependencies should be installed in your device-->

+-Python 3.x
+-Jupyter Notebook
+-Numpy
+-Pandas
+-Matplotlib
+-Seaborn
+-scipy
+-sklearn
+-statsmodels
+-pygam
+-shap

+you can install the above by using the command

+--> pip install (module)

+# Directory Structure